LBL-EESA/TECA/doc/rtd/developer.rst

 | CSP       | The const form of the element shared pointer type |
 +-----------+---------------------------------------------------+

-Accessing the elements of input arrays
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Read only access to an array's elements
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Once the type of the array is known, the array will be cast to that type, and its elements will be accessed and the calculations made.
-The variant array implements so called accessiblilty methods that are used to access an array's elements when the location of the data, either CPU or GPU, is unknown.
-The accessibility methods declare where, either CPU or GPU, we intend to perform the calculations and internally will move data if it is not already present.
-When data is moved temporary buffers are used.
-This has two important consequences.
-First, accessibility functions return smart pointers.
-The returned smart point must be held for as long as we need access to the array's elements.
-Once the smart pointer is released, th array's elements are no longer safe to access.
-Doing so may result in a nasty crash.
+Once the type of the array is known, the array will be cast to that type, its elements will be accessed, and the calculations made.
+The variant array implements so called `accessiblilty` methods that are used to access an array's elements when the location of the data, either CPU or GPU, is unknown.
+This is the case when dealing with the inputs to a pipeline stage.
+The accessibility methods declare where, either CPU or GPU, we intend to perform the calculations and internally will move data if it is not already present in the declared location.
+The accessibility methods are `teca_variant_array_impl::get_cpu_accessible` and `teca_variant_array_impl::get_cuda_accessible`.

+When data is moved by the accessibility methods, temporary buffers are employed.
+The use of temporaries has two important consequences when writing data processing code.
+First, the accessibility functions return smart pointers.
+The returned smart pointer must be held for as long as we need access to the array's elements.
+Once the smart pointer is released, the array's elements are no longer safe to access, and doing so may result in a nasty crash.
 Second, data accessed through the accessibility methods should not be modified.
-This is because it may or may not be modifying the array's contents, depending on if a temporary buffer was used or not.
-Modifying an array's contents is discussed below.
+This is because when a temprary has been used the changes will be lost.
+Getting write access to an array's elements is discussed below.

-TECA provides a number of conveneince functions simplifing use of the accessibility methods these functions do the following: perform a cast to a typed variant array, call array's the accessibility method, and get a raw pointer to th array's elemnts for use in calculations.
+The `teca_variant_array_util` defines conveneince accessibility functions that simplify use in the most common scenarios.
+These functions do the following: perform a cast to a typed variant array, call array's the accessibility method, and get a read only pointer to the array's elemnts for use in calculations.

 .. code-block:: c++
    :linenos:
-   :caption: Accessing inputs with read access.
+   :caption: Read only access to input arrays through the accessibility functions.

     p_teca_variant_array add_cpu(const const_p_teca_variant_array &a1,
                                  const const_p_teca_variant_array &a2)